peterhinch/micropython-async/v3/docs/TUTORIAL.md

 adds complexity but is necessary in some applications, notably where connectivity is via WiFi (see below).

 Support for TLS on nonblocking sockets is platform dependent.
-It works on ESP32 and Pyboard D. It does not work on ESP8266.
+It works on ESP32, Pyboard D and ESP8266.

 The use of nonblocking sockets requires some attention to detail.
 If a nonblocking read is performed, because of server latency, there is no guarantee